TheDeathlyCow/more-geodes-reforged/README.md

 # Differences from Fabric Version

+These differences should not affect the datapack addons I provide, unless otherwise specified.

+## Block IDs for Base Geode Blocks

 The ID for the base geode blocks are different in this version of the mod:

 | Fabric ID              | Forge ID                       |